 There are 18 intensity levels, displayed using 9 LED lights.
-By matching the LED reading with the corresponding numbers on the meter or charts on the following pages, numerical values can be noted.
+By matching the LED reading with the corresponding numbers on the meter or chart on next page, numerical values can be noted.

 The first nine LEDs-the main working window-are the primary focus for Building Biologists when measuring EMF exposure in homes and workplaces.
 As radiation power levels become excessive, the coloured LED lights scale up through the main LED window, leaving only red LEDs.